Frances Power Cobbe: Legacy

 In the late nineteenth century Cobbe was very well known for her philosophical views.
 For example, Margaret Oliphant in The Victorian Age of English Literature, when discussing philosophy, said "There are few ladies to be found among these ranks, but the name of Miss Frances Power Cobbe may be mentioned as that of a clear writer and profound thinker".

 A portrait of her is included in a mural by Walter P. Starmer unveiled in 1921 in the church of St Jude-on-the-Hill in Hampstead Garden Suburb, London.

 Her name and picture (and those of 58 other women's suffrage supporters) are on the plinth of the statue of Millicent Fawcett in Parliament Square, London, unveiled in 2018.

 Her name is listed (as F. Power Cobbe) on the Reformers’ Memorial in Kensal Green Cemetery in London.

-The Animal Theology professorship at the Graduate Theological Foundation is named after Cobbe.
+In 2020, the Graduate Theological Foundation established the Frances Power Cobbe Professorship of Animal Theology, named after Cobbe.
+Clair Linzey was appointed as its first holder.

 Her philosophical contribution is now being rediscovered as part of the recovery of women in the history of philosophy.